oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 Is worth to note that a lot of details are been skipped here and this summary just cover the basic succesfull case.
 See the migration page for a deeper explanation about migration, error scenarios and more detailed documentation.

 On the destination host, the 'Migration Destination' flow is the implemented as follows.
-In the *_run* method:

-*   translation of the device data sent to engine in the internal data structure (*buildConfDevices*)
+*   translation of the device data sent to engine in the internal data structure (*_run* :: *buildConfDevices*)
-*   normalization of devices and enforcing the device limits (*preparePaths*, *_prepareTransientDisks* et al. See point below)
+*   normalization of devices and enforcing the device limits ('_run'' ::*preparePaths*, *_run* ::'_prepareTransientDisks'' et al. See point below)
 *   setup of the drive paths/images: oVirt uses shared storage and this has to be set before a VM can run; this is done by using the services provided by the VDSM storage subsystem

-In the *_waitForIncomingMigrationFinish* method:

-*   compute the migration timeout and wait for expiration
+*   compute the migration timeout and wait for expiration (*_waitForIncomingMigrationFinish*)
 *   wait for VM to come up, either by libvirt notification (successfull migration or error) or by timeout expiration.
-When this event triggers, the actual migration is likely still in progress,

-because the data has yet to be transferred; however, here the destination VM is created and running, and it is ready to receive (or already been receiving) such data.
+When this event triggers, the actual migration is likely still in progress, because the data has yet to be transferred; however, here the destination VM is created and running, and it is ready to receive (or already been receiving) such data. (*_waitForIncomingMigrationFinish*)

-*   perform post-creation domain checks (*_domDependentInit*, as seen in the creation flow):
+*   perform post-creation domain checks (*_domDependentInit*), as seen in the 'Creation' flow above (*_startUnderlyingVm*)
-*   if the VM was paused, recover the pause code; extend the VM drives if needed.
+*   if the VM was paused, recover the pause code; extend the VM drives if needed, as seen in the 'Creation' flow above (*_startUnderlyingVm*)

 **NOTE** just AFTER the destination VM has been sucesfully created we have to wait for the actual data transfer to take place.
 We need a running VM instance on the destination host for this.
 See the *waitForMigrationDestinationPrepare* method which